Trow (folklore)

-Trows are not to be confused with trolls.

-In Shetland trows are also known as “Hill-folk”.

-Trows are nocturnal creatures.
+Trows are nocturnal creatures, like the troll of Scandinavian legend with which the trow shares many similarities.
 They venture out of their 'trowie knowes' (earthen mound dwellings) solely in the evening, and often enter households as the inhabitants sleep.
 Trows traditionally have a fondness for music, and folktales tell of their habit of kidnapping musicians or luring them to their dens.

 Terminology

-The trow [trʌu], in the Scots dialect, is defined as a ‘sprite or fairy’ of mischievous nature in dictionaries of Scots, particularly Orkney and Shetland dialects.
+The trow [trʌu], in the Scots language, is defined as a ‘sprite or fairy’ of mischievous nature in dictionaries of Scots, particularly Orcadian and Shetland dialects.

 Etymology

+The standard etymology derives the term trow from troll (trold; troll) of Scandinavian folklore.
+Norwegian trold (troll) can signify not just a 'giant', but a 'specter, ghost' (spøkelse) as well.

 As an alternate etymology, John Jamieson's Scottish dictionary conjectured that the word trow may be a corruption of Scandinavian draug.
 It may be worth noting that the Norwegian "sea-draug" (draug; søe-drau, søe-draul) was either a sub-type or equivalent to the sea-troll/sea-trold, according to 18th century tracts by Dano-Norwegians.

 drow

-The trow is also called drow under its variant spelling in the Scots dialect; the "drow" being mentioned by Walter Scott.
+The trow is also called drow under its variant spelling in the Insular dialects of Scots; the "drow" being mentioned by Walter Scott.
 However, the term "drow" could also be used in the sense of ‘the devil’ in Orkney.

 The word drow also occurs in the Shetland Norn language, where it means ‘huldrefolk’("the hidden people", fairies), ‘troll-folk’, or ‘ghost’.
-As drow is obviously not a Norse language spelling, linguist Jakob Jakobsen proposed it was taken from the common (Scots) term "trow" altered to drow by assimilation with Old Norse draugr or Norwegian draug.
+As drow is not a Norse language spelling, linguist Jakob Jakobsen proposed it was taken from the common (Scots) term "trow" altered to drow by assimilation with Old Norse draugr or Norwegian draug.
 The reconstructed Shetland word would be *drog if it did descend from Old Norse draugr, but this is unattested, nor was it adopted into the Nynorn vocabulary to supersede the known form.